Telephone exchange: History

 Later exchanges consisted of one to several hundred plug boards staffed by switchboard operators.
 Each operator sat in front of a vertical panel containing banks of ¼-inch tip-ring-sleeve (3-conductor) jacks, each of which was the local termination of a subscriber's telephone line.
 In front of the jack panel lay a horizontal panel containing two rows of patch cords, each pair connected to a cord circuit.
 When a calling party lifted the receiver, the local loop current lit a signal lamp near the jack.
-The operator responded by inserting the rear cord (answering cord) into the subscriber's jack and switched her headset into the circuit to ask, "Number, please?"
+The operator responded by inserting the rear cord (answering cord) into the subscriber's jack and switched their headset into the circuit to ask, "Number, please?"
 For a local call, the operator inserted the front cord of the pair (ringing cord) into the called party's local jack and started the ringing cycle.
-For a long-distance call, she plugged into a trunk circuit to connect to another operator in another bank of boards or at a remote central office.
+For a long-distance call, the operator plugged into a trunk circuit to connect to another operator in another bank of boards or at a remote central office.
 In 1918, the average time to complete the connection for a long-distance call was 15 minutes.

-Early manual switchboards required the operator to operate listening keys and ringing keys, but by the late 1910s and 1920s, advances in switchboard technology led to features which allowed the call to be automatically answered immediately as the operator inserted the answering cord, and ringing would automatically begin as soon as the operator inserted the ringing cord into the called party's jack.
-The operator would be disconnected from the circuit, allowing her to handle another call, while the caller heard an audible ringback signal, so that that operator would not have to periodically report that she was continuing to ring the line.
+Early manual switchboards required the operator to operate listening keys and ringing keys, but by the late 1910s and 1920s, advances in switchboard technology led to features which allowed the call to be automatically answered immediately as the operator inserted the answering cord and ringing would automatically begin as soon as the operator inserted the ringing cord into the called party's jack.
+The operator would be disconnected from the circuit, allowing them to handle another call, while the caller heard an audible ringback signal, so that that operator would not have to periodically report that they were continuing to ring the line.

 In the ringdown method, the originating operator called another intermediate operator who would call the called subscriber, or passed it on to another intermediate operator.
 This chain of intermediate operators could complete the call only if intermediate trunk lines were available between all the centers at the same time.
 In 1943 when military calls had priority, a cross-country US call might take as long as 2 hours to request and schedule in cities that used manual switchboards for toll calls.